medvekoma/hive-workshop/demo/4-serde-and-view.md

 TBLPROPERTIES (
   'skip.header.line.count'='1'
 );

+-- Test data
+SELECT * FROM countries ORDER BY area_sq_mi DESC;
 ```

+What's wrong?
 Observe the result in the browser
 * All fields are strings :( -- documented issue in OpenCSVSerde

 # Creating Views